telerik/winforms-docs/image-editor/features/zoom.md

 # Zoom

-The Zoom tool allows you to set zoom the image.
+The Zoom tool allows you to set zoom to the image.
 You can use the track bar or select specific value from the drop-down list.

 ![](images/image-editor-zoom001.gif)